 Performance.
 Practise with huge and heavy lifts, and you’ll improve, like with pretty much everything in life.
 The best way to do this is through compound exercises because of the number and the size of the muscles that they use.
 This way, you can lift more than any other exercise.
 Huge lifts like deadlifts, squats, bench presses etc. are a perfect choice.
 They all recruit many muscles and develop them all at once, giving you an increase in your strength.

 Plyometric exercise is always an interesting variation to include in your strength training.
 The basis of it is that you are using large muscles explosively to get a burst of extreme energy out of them for one quick blast, releasing massive power.
 Exercises like box jumps are a good example to look at.
 As you jump down from the box, use the landing phase as the downward motion of your next jump.
 From there, you’re using the momentum it offers to explode back up again and launch further than you normally could.
-Repeating this conditions, your muscles to be capable of these feats without the bounce, and build strength massively.
+Repeating this conditions your muscles, so that they are capable of these feats without the bounce, and build strength massively.
 It’s a great way to push yourself.

 Now that you have some idea about what you need to be doing, it’s always good to learn about timing.
 Different goals have different guidelines for how often you should be training per week.
 Strength training is no exception.
 In fact, it’s quite an oddball because of the mechanics behind it.